contact97/hardware/questions/question_list.md

 # Interview Questions List

-* There is a 8 bit number,How many full adders are needed to count number of 1’s
+* There is a 8 bit number, how many full adders are needed to count number of 1’s
 * https://asicdigitaldesign.wordpress.com/2007/05/23/aclp-2-solution/#:~:text=4%20full%2Dadder%20units%20are,in%20a%207%2Dbit%20vector.

 * Find the max allowed frequency for following diagram
   ![pic6](../images/pic6.jpg)
 * How would you transfer a pulse of one clock period width from clock domain A to clock domain B